EddieHubCommunity/BioDrop/README.md

 4. Install dependencies with `npm install`
 5. Run `npm start`
 6. Optional: Run the tests with `npm run cypress:run`
+7. Optional: After adding your profile, you can see your profile in the main menu with `npm run generate`

 Alternatively, skip all the steps by using [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/EddieHubCommunity/LinkFree/)